cms-dev/cms/docs/Localization.rst

 For developers
 ==============

-When you change a string in a template or in a web server, you have to generate again the file cms/server/po/messages.pot.
-To do so, use this command, from :file:`cms/server/`.
+When you change a string in a template or in a web server, you have to generate again the file :gh_blob:`cms/server/po/messages.pot`.
+To do so, run this command inside :gh_tree:`cms/server/`.

 .. sourcecode:: bash

     xgettext -o po/messages.pot --language=Python --keyword=_:1,2 \
-      \*.py \
-      templates/admin/\*.html \
-      templates/contest/\*.html
+      *.py templates/admin/*.html templates/contest/*.html

-When you have a new translation, or an update of an old translation, you need to update the .mo files (the compiled versions of the .po).
-In the future we will have a beautiful setup script to handle this.
-In the meantime, run the following from :file:`cms/server/`.
+When you have a new translation, or an update of an old translation, you need to update the ``.mo`` files (the compiled versions of the ``.po`` files).
+You can run ``./setup.py build`` to update all translations (and also do a couple of other things, like compiling the sandbox).
+Alternatively, run the following inside :gh_tree:`cms/server/`.

 .. sourcecode:: bash